sara4423/NSLab-CUK.github.io/_pages/99-secho.md

 Education
 ============
-* Mar 2021 – Present: The Catholic University of Korea, Bucheon, Gyeonggi-do, Republic of Korea <br> Bachelor of Engineering, Dept. of Economics
+* Mar 2021 – Present: The Catholic University of Korea, Bucheon, Gyeonggi-do, Republic of Korea <br> Bachelor of Economics, Dept. of Economics

 ***